zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/common/project-setup.md

 ## Introduction

-Projects are containers that enable you to organize your work.
+Projects are used to collect related data science resources and artifact, such that it enables you to organize your work.
 They contain a collection of notebook sessions and models.

 *Estimated Lab Time*: 5 minutes